elastic/connectors/docs/reference/google_drive.md

 Toggle to enable [document level security (DLS)](https://www.elastic.co/guide/en/enterprise-search/master/dls.html).
 DLS is supported for the Google Drive connector.
 When enabled, full syncs will fetch access control lists for each document and store them in the `_allow_access_control` field.
 When enabled, access control syncs will fetch users' access control lists and store them in a separate index.

 ##### `Google Workspace admin email`
 Google Workspace admin email.
 Required to enable [document level security (DLS)](https://www.elastic.co/guide/en/enterprise-search/master/dls.html).
-A service account with delegated authority can impersonate an admin user with permissions to fetch Google Workspace user data and their group memberships
+A service account with delegated authority can impersonate an admin user with permissions to access Google Workspace user data and their group memberships.
+Refer to the [Google Cloud documentation](https://support.google.com/a/answer/162106?hl=en) for more information.

 ## Deployment using Docker